apache/servicemix4-features/examples/camel-osgi/README.txt

 You can update and redeploy the properties file that is used by the properties placeholder in the beans.xml from console as follows:

-1. Edit the org.apache.servicemix.examples.cfg file located in this folder by changing the value of the "prefix" key to whatever you want (for example, YourTransform).
+1. Edit the org.apache.servicemix.examples.cfg file, located in the same folder as this README, by changing the value of the "prefix" key to whatever you want (for example, YourTransform).

 2. Copy the updated configuration file to your <servicemix_home>/etc directory.
 You can do this from the ServiceMix console by typing: